method-inc/taskmaster/README.md

 # SimpleServer

-To whom it may concern, what has been done so far was from a simple get started guide I (Chad Windham) found [Visit Page](https://www.jungledisk.com/blog/2018/03/19/tutorial-a-simple-http-server-in-elixir/)
+To whom it may concern, what has been done so far was from a simple get started guide I (Chad Windham) found [Here](https://www.jungledisk.com/blog/2018/03/19/tutorial-a-simple-http-server-in-elixir/)

+Latest update (Oct.
+28, 2019) Super simple server is up and running.
+With current code you can run `iex -S mix` and the server will be up and running.
+From your terminal you can run `curl -v "http://127.0.0.1:8085/hello"` to get a response!
+You can also use your browser and visit `http://localhost:8085/hello` to get the response of "world".

 ## Description

 Chad and Chris are putting together a small project to learn the Elixir language, which runs on the ERLANG virtual machine and is really cool.
 The project will be a very simple version of task/work ticket management similar to JIRA but hopefully simplier and easier